 We all feel tired and worn out from time to time.
-But, while most of us can fix this with a good night’s sleep or some down time, it can be more complicated for those with chronic fatigue syndrome (CFS).
+But while most of us can fix this with a good night’s sleep or some ‘me time’, it can be more complicated for those with chronic fatigue syndrome (CFS).

-CFS, also known as myalgic encephalomyelitis (ME) is a health condition that causes extreme tiredness.
-According to the ME Association, around 1.25 million people are affected by ME/CFS in the UK.
+CFS, also known as myalgic encephalomyelitis (ME), is a health condition that causes extreme tiredness.
+According to the ME Association, around 1.25 million people could be affected by ME/CFS in the UK.

-Here, we’ll cover exactly what ME/CFS is, as well as causes, symptoms, and ways to cope.
+Here, we’ll cover exactly what ME/CFS is, as well as its causes, symptoms, and ways to cope.

 What is chronic fatigue syndrome?